ktrachtova/perseqpipe/docs/module_description.md

 # PerSeqPIPE: Module description

-The PerSeqPIPE consists of 6 main modules:
+The PerSeqPIPE consists of **6 main modules** (which correspond to subworkflows in Nextflow syntax):
-1. FirstQC
+1. FirstQC (FIRSTQC)
-2. Preprocessing
+2. Preprocessing (PREPROCESSING)
-3. rRNA quantification (contamination removal)
+3. rRNA quantification / contamination removal (RRNA_QUANTIFICATION)
-4. miRNA/isomiR quantification
+4. miRNA / isomiR quantification (MIRNA_QUANTIFICATION)
-5. Other sncRNA quantification
+5. Other sncRNA quantification (SNCRNA_QUANTIFICATION)
-6. DE analysis
+6. DE analysis (DE_ANALYSIS)

 ## Module 1: FirstQC

 The FIRSTQC module checks the quality of raw sequencing data.
-It uses FastQC to scan each samples for various quality metrics and MultiQC to aggregate all results from FastQC into one HTML report.
+It uses FastQC to scan each sample for various quality metrics and MultiQC to aggregate all results from FastQC into one HTML report.

 ## Module 2: Preprocessing

 The PREPROCESSING module cleans raw sequencing reads and prepares FASTQ files with collapsed reads for subsequent alignment.
-Based on library preparation kit that user specifies through parameter `--lib_type`, following set of preprocessing steps will be executed:
+Based on the library preparation kit specified by the user through the parameter `--lib_type`, the following set of preprocessing steps will be executed:

-1. Remove adapters from 3’ end (cutadapt)
+1. Remove adapters from the 3’ end (cutadapt)
-2. (Optional: QIAseq) Collapsing reads using UMIs (fastx_collapser, bbmap)
+2. (Optional: QIAseq) Collapse reads using UMIs (fastx_collapser, bbmap)
-3. (Optional: QIAseq) Removing second 3’ end adapters and UMIs (cutadapt)
+3. (Optional: QIAseq) Remove second 3’ end adapters and UMIs (cutadapt)
-4. (Optional: Nextflex V3) Removing first 4 and last 4 bases from each reads (cutadapt)
+4. (Optional: Nextflex V3) Remove the first 4 and last 4 bases from each read (cutadapt)
-5. Collapsing cleaned reads (fastx_collapser, bbmap)
+5. Collapse cleaned reads (fastx_collapser, bbmap)

-Output of the PREPROCESSING module are cleaned collapsed reads ready for alignment (suffix `.cleaned.reads.fastq.gz`).
-Each type of preprocessed reads also undergoes post-processing checks with FastQC and an overall MultiQC HTML report is produced summarizing the quality of all samples after each preprocessing step.
+The output of the PREPROCESSING module consists of cleaned, collapsed reads ready for alignment (suffix `.cleaned.reads.fastq.gz`).
+Each type of preprocessed read also undergoes post-processing checks with FastQC, and an overall MultiQC HTML report is produced, summarizing the quality of all samples after each preprocessing step.

 Currently supported library preparation kits:
 * QIAseq miRNA Library Kit (QIAGEN)
 * TruSeq Small RNA Library Preparation Kit
 * NEBNext Small RNA Library Prep Set for Illumina
 * NEXTFLEX Small RNA-Seq Kit V3
 * NEXTFLEX Small RNA-Seq Kit V4
 * CleanTag Small RNA Library Preparation Kit (TriLink)
 * Small RNA-Seq Library Prep Kit (Lexogen)
 * Small RNA Sequencing Novogene

 ## Module 3: rRNA quantification

-Cleaned reads from preprocessing are aligned to a custom set of rRNA sequences (see chapter [Annotation preparation](annotation_preparation.md)) using STAR with parameters adjusted for alignment of short reads that can originate from several hundred similar rRNA sequences.
+Cleaned reads from preprocessing are aligned to a custom set of rRNA sequences (see [Annotation preparation](annotation_preparation.md)) using STAR, with parameters adjusted for the alignment of short reads that can originate from several hundred similar rRNA sequences.

 ## Module 4: miRNA/isomiR quantification

-rRNA unmapped reads are aligned to miRNA precursor sequences using miraligner tool (by default miRBase v22, but using parameter `-–mirbase_version` user can choose also v21).
-R package `isomiRs` is then used to produce raw counts for both canonical miRNA and isomiRs.
+Reads unmapped to rRNA are aligned to miRNA precursor sequences using the miraligner tool (by default miRBase v22; alternatively, v21 can be chosen using the parameter `--mirbase_version`).
+The R package `isomiRs` is then used to produce raw counts for both canonical miRNAs and isomiRs.

 ## Module 5: Other sncRNA quantification

-Reads not aligning to miRNA are aligned to the human genome GRCh38 using STAR.
-Several parameters of STAR are adjusted for alignment of short reads.
-BAM files from alignment and our GTF file for all sncRNAs classes are used as an input for custom in-house Python quantification script.
-Our quantification script counts all, even multimapping reads and creates a table where for each read sequence a list of all possible annotations is provided.
+Reads not aligning to miRNA are aligned to the human genome (GRCh38) using STAR, with several parameters adjusted for short-read alignment.
+BAM files from alignment and our GTF file for all sncRNA classes are used as input for a custom in-house Python quantification script.
+This script counts all reads, including multimapping ones, and creates a table where, for each read sequence, a list of all possible annotations is provided.

-User can change thresholds such as minimal number of identical reads for a read sequence to be reported or length of overlap between a read and annotation feature for an annotation to be assigned to a specific read sequence.
+Users can change thresholds such as the minimum number of identical reads required for a sequence to be reported, or the minimum length of overlap between a read and an annotation feature for it to be assigned.

 Distinct sncRNA classes currently quantified:
 * tRNA
 * piRNA
 * snoRNA
 * sncRNA_other (snRNA, scaRNA, scRNA, sRNA, misc_RNA)

-Other RNA classes that are also part of a reference and hence fragments originating from them are also quantified:
+Other RNA classes included in the reference, and therefore also quantified if fragments originate from them:
 * mRNA
 * lncRNA

-## Module 4: Differential expression analysis
+## Module 6: Differential expression analysis

-Currently, there are 2 modes for running the DE analysis module (DE_ANALYSIS).
-If user does not provide a design file (option `--design`), then only raw and normalized counts (edgeR TMM, VST, and DESeq2 normalized) will be produced.
-If a user provides a design file, full DE analysis using DESeq2 will be performed.
+Currently, there are two modes for running the DE analysis module (DE_ANALYSIS).
+If the user does not provide a design file (option `--design`), only raw and normalized counts (edgeR TMM, VST, and DESeq2 normalized) will be produced.
+If a design file is provided, full DE analysis using DESeq2 will be performed.

-Differential expression analysis module (**DE_ANALYSIS**) is run once for miRNA/isomiRs (counts obtained through **MIRNA_QUANTIFICATION** module) and once for all other RNA classes (counts obtained through **GENOME_QUANTIFICATION** module).
+The DE_ANALYSIS module is run once for miRNAs/isomiRs (counts obtained through the **MIRNA_QUANTIFICATION** module) and once for all other RNA classes (counts obtained through the **SNCRNA_QUANTIFICATION** module).

-For more information about the statistical analysis please refer to specical section on [DE analysis](de_analysis.md).
+For more information about the statistical analysis, please refer to the dedicated section on [DE analysis](de_analysis.md).